wemogy/documentation/docs/identity/development.md

 # Development

-TBD...

-- How to develop against
-- Start locally with Docker-Compose
-- CNAME to localhost trick

 ## Local development

 The identity service does not work across domains.
 This means, if the identity service is currently hosted on `myapp.com`, you won't be able to develop against this instance from `localhost`, as these are two different domains.
 This is mainly due to the lack of Ory Kratos to work across domains.